Dallas Age Discrimination Lawyer

 - Being asked your age on a job application or in the hiring process

-- A severance regarding layoff that does not list the positions considered for the layoff, the ages of the retained, and the ages of the selected
+- A severance layoff that does not list the positions considered for the layoff, the ages of those retained, and the ages of those selected

 - Age-related remarks, such as being nicknamed “old man,” comments about the workforce being “long in the tooth,” etc.